tomdalling/tomdalling.com/input/posts/2020-09-23_whats-stopping-you-from-coding-like-this.md

 <widget type="tweet" href="https://twitter.com/tom_dalling/status/1306855833519534080" />

-I made a slapdash Ruby script that converts ASCII art strings into frames -- grids of colours -- and uses those to generate a video -- an array of frames.
+I made a slapdash Ruby script that converts ASCII art strings into frames---grids of colours---and uses those to generate a video---an array of frames.
 The video is serialised and interpolated into some vanilla JavaScript that applies the next frame's colours to the DOM every few milliseconds.
 I pasted the JavaScript into the Chrome